lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The total size of the Fragment Header is not necessarily a multiple of the L2 Word size.

-If the size of the tiles carried in the SCHC Fragment Payload does not nicely complement the SCHC Header size in a way that would make the SCHC Fragment a multiple of the L2 Word, then padding bits MUST be added.
+If the size of the SCHC Fragment Payload does not nicely complement the SCHC Header size in a way that would make the SCHC Fragment a multiple of the L2 Word, then padding bits MUST be added.

-The padding bits that are added MUST be less that the L2 Word size.

 The Fragment Payload of a SCHC Fragment with FCN == 0 (called an All-0 SCHC Fragment) MUST be at least the size of an L2 Word.
 The rationale is that, even in the presence of padding, an All-0 SCHC Fragment needs to be distinguishable from the SCHC ACK REQ message, which has the same header but has no payload (see {{ACKREQ}}).